 4. FDW Extra Large 48-Inch Double Door Crate

-The FDW Extra Large 48-Inch Double Door Crate offers both front and side doors, making it easy to place in various room layouts and access your dog from different angles.
-Its durable metal build and leak-proof tray add to its practicality for busy households.
+The FDW Extra Large 48-Inch Double Door Crate features durable metal wire construction and both front and side doors, making it easy to place in different room layouts.
+Its leak-proof tray and simple setup process add to its practicality for busy households.

-- Sturdy rust-resistant metal wire: Withstands energetic dogs and long-term use
+- Sturdy rust-resistant metal wire for long-lasting use

 5. Midwest Homes 48-Inch New World Crate, Single Door